Butt Kicks

 Instructions

-- Stand tall with your feet under your hips.
+- Stand tall with your feet under your hips and arms relaxed at your sides.

-- Continue for the target time while staying upright.
+- Continue for the target time while keeping posture upright.

 Tips & Tricks